Welcome to REEL Adventures, bringing the Adventures to you.

 Explore More Vintage Adventures

 Get involved in our workshop series for young people.

 We are excited to launch a new series of short, fun, educational videos for young people.
 Resident Artist Paul Smethurst will lead our plucky squad of DanceVenturers on a journey to learn their Physical Phonics, and through our repertoire of New Adventures shows.

-During each mission, they will discover a new sound, and hunt down special words that contain that sound.
+In Physical Phonics, during each mission, they will discover a new sound, and hunt down special words that contain that sound.
 When they follow along with our show-inspired workshops, they will be able to learn some movement from the shows, adapted for all levels.
-Using movement and music, they will learn something new, get active and creative, and most of all, have fun!
+Using movement and music, our DanceVenturers will learn something new, get active and creative, and most of all, have fun!

 Perfect for Primary School children but great for all kids young and old, big and small.